Min. time required: 1:30

 How to plan your journey with the Swiss timetable

-Best time to visit the chocolate factory Copy link to clipboard
+Best months to visit the chocolate factory Copy link to clipboard

 Weather info and forecasts for Broc Copy link to clipboard